Cao Cao Mausoleum

-The Cao Cao Mausoleum, also known as the Gaoling Mausoleum of Wei and the Xigaoxue Tomb No. 2, is a tomb in Xigaoxue Village, Anfeng Township, Anyang County, Anyang City, Henan Province, China.
+The Cao Cao Mausoleum, also known as the Gaoling Mausoleum of Wei and the Xigaoxue Tomb No. 2, is a tomb in Xigaoxue Village, Anyang County, Henan Province, China.
 It is purported to be the burial site of Cao Cao (155–220 CE), a prominent warlord who lived in the late Eastern Han dynasty.
 The discovery of the tomb was reported on 27 December 2009 by the Henan Provincial Cultural Heritage Bureau.
 In 2013, the tomb became part of the seventh batch of Major Historical and Cultural Sites Protected at the National Level in China.